 Use the famous retro-olfaction to perceive the different aromas of the wine.
 Are they accurate?
 Pleasant?
 Powerful?

-Length in the mouth is defined as the intensity in the mouth of the aromatic and tactile persistence that a wine leaves after swallowing it.
+The length in the mouth is defined as the intensity in the mouth of the aromatic and tactile persistence that a wine leaves after swallowing it.
 As you can imagine, the longer a wine is in the mouth, the better it is in general.